Article

 Paying unemployment insurance (UI)

 Georgia employers with a quarterly payroll of $1500 or at least one worker for 20 different calendar weeks during a calendar year are generally liable to pay UI and must submit an application DOL-1A and file quarterly reports.
-If nonprofit organizations fall below the threshold, they are exempt from SUI payments.
+The threshold is $1000 for domestic workers.
+Nonprofit organizations are subject to UI if they have four or more employees for 20 weeks per calendar year.

 The Georgia Department of Labor's self-service portal streamlines your unemployment insurance reporting and payments.
 For further details on paying your unemployment insurance, visit the Georgia Department of Labor website.

-In addition to federal taxes such as Medicare and Social Security, you must withhold certain state taxes from your employees’ payroll as a Georgia employer.
+In addition to federal taxes such as Medicare and Social Security, you must withhold certain state taxes from your employees’ payroll and report them to Georgia’s DOR.
 This includes personal income Tax (PIT), which is levied on Georgia residents' income to fund state resources and services such as education and healthcare.
 PIT is often referred to as individual income tax or state income tax.
-Employees pay PIT, but employers withhold and remit it to the Georgia Department of Revenue.

 Submitting Payroll Taxes in Georgia

-Before you can submit payroll taxes in Georgia, **employers need to apply for an employer identification number (EIN) from the IRS and register with the Georgia Department of Revenue for a withholding tax account.
+Before you can submit payroll taxes in Georgia, employers need to apply for an employer identification number (EIN) from the IRS and register with the Georgia Department of Revenue’s Tax Center for a withholding tax account.
 Your employees must complete federal Form W-4 and Georgia Form G-4.

 For further guidance on paying the withholding amount, refer to the information provided by the Georgia Department of Revenue.